CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 2. Clone this repository.

-3. Select a preloaded data recipe.
+3. Select a preloaded data recipe (see below).

 4. Build the elasticsearch Docker image with your preloaded data.